openhab/openhab-addons/addons/binding/org.openhab.binding.nuki/README.md

 It is absolutely recommended to configure static IP addresses for both, the openHAB server and the Nuki Bridge!
 You can configure the Nuki Binding either by using Paper UI or manually through text files.

+### Nuki Bridge Callback

+The Nuki Binding will manage the required callback from the Nuki Bridge to the openHAB server if *manageCallbacks* is set to `true`.

+If you want to manage the callbacks from the Nuki Bridge to the openHAB server by yourself, you need to set *manageCallbacks* to `false`.
+Then add the callback on the Nuki Bridge via Bridge API Endpoint */callback/add* in the format `http://<openHAB_IP>:<openHAB_PORT>/nuki/<Nuki-ID>`.
+Look the Nuki-ID up on the sticker on the back of the Nuki Bridge (unplug from power connector).
+The Sheet [NukiBridgeAPI](https://docs.google.com/spreadsheets/d/1SGKWhqwqRyOGbv4NEq-8PAPjBORRixvEjRuzO-nVabQ) is a helpfull tool for listing, adding and removing callbacks.

 ## Supported Bridges